keboola/cookiecutter-python-component/{{cookiecutter.repository_folder_name}}/README.md

 docker-compose run --rm dev
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Run the test suite and lint check using this command:
+Run the test suite and perform lint checks using this command:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 docker-compose run --rm test